heatherbryson/ToDo-List/README.md

 # About:
-Click here to see what I need to do before I go to New York for the first time.
+Click here to see what I need to do before I go to New York for the first time: https://heatherbryson.github.io/ToDo-List/

 This is an exercise created for MIT xPro Full Stack Professional Certificate in Coding.